-gEngine.Core.inheritPrototype(TextureRenderable, Renderable);

-Renderable.call(this) is a call to the superclass (Renderable) constructor.
-Likewise, the setColor() and _setShader() functions are invoked with the TextureRenderable context to set the corresponding variables in the superclass.
+super() is a call to the superclass (Renderable) constructor.
+Likewise, the super.setColor() and super._setShader() functions are invoked with the TextureRenderable context to set the corresponding variables in the superclass.
 As will be discussed, the myTexture parameter is the path to the file that contains the texture image.